cibi-p/Learnings/Embedded Linux/Embedded-linux-udemy.md

 Command | Explanation
 -|-
 dmesg | The dmesg command is a Linux utility that displays kernel-related messages retrieved from the kernel ring buffer.
-The ring buffer stores information about hardware, device driver initialization, and messages from kernel modules that take place during system startup

-**U-Boot Commands**
-commands | explanation
+The ring buffer stores information about hardware, device driver initialization, and messages from kernel modules that take place during system startup distclean | deletes all the previously compiled/generate object files du | summarize the disk usage of the set of files, recursively for directory exportfs | maintain table of exported NFS file systems insmod | it is same as modprobe(adds or removes module from the linux kernel) but does not install the dependent file that mentioned in the depenency file(modules.dep) modprobe | adds or removes module from the linux kernel, (it uses dependency, meanse it will install the dependent file(modules.deb) first that are mentioned in the dependency file. then they  install the file we pass) rmmod | uloads the module which are added using `modprobe` or `insmod` **U-Boot Commands** commands | explanation
 -|-